andrewyur/kagi-dev-project/readme.md

 /api/... -> clientside request handling
 ```

-The backend will use BeautifulSoup (a web scraper) to extract data from the provided page using css queries, and then store the queries in Pocketbase.
-Every time an rss endpoint recieves a request, the scraper will use the queries on the updated page, and then return the items.
+The backend uses lxml to extract data from the provided page using css queries.
+To create a feed, the user will direct the frontend to submit css queries to the backend, which are stored in the database.
+Every time an rss endpoint with a specific id recieves a request, the backend will find the css queries associated with the id in the database, use the queries on the website, and then return the items, formatted into an xml document with jinja.

 data schema: